vivienneprince/vivienneprince.github.io/proj-page-videogames.md

-<span style="font-weight: bold; color: black; font-size:180%; line-height: 32px;"> Reddit Cryptocurrency Historical Sentiment vs Price  </span>  <br>
+<span style="font-weight: bold; color: black; font-size:180%; line-height: 32px;">Video Game Sales Data Analysis  </span>  <br>
-<span style="color:darkgrey;">November 2020 &nbsp;&ndash;&nbsp; with Kalani Stanton and Tim McCormack</span>
+<span style="color:darkgrey;">December 2020 &nbsp;&ndash;&nbsp; with Amanda Norton and Ben Weisman</span>

 **Overview:**
-This project used user post and comment data from Reddit's two most popular crypo subreddits.
-We explored change in average sentiment over time for BTC, ETH, LTC, and XRP (ripple) in context with the currencies' value.
+As video game fans, we decided to take a look at the relationship between video game sales and various variables such as critic/ user ratings, game genre, target audience, and the like.
+We also were intrested in the distribution of these variables in our video game dataset pulled from VGChartz (video game data tracking website).

+To check out our full findings, take a look at our [presentation (pdf)](/docs/presentation-video-game-sales.pdf).
+Data cleaning/ viz code [link (github)](https://github.com/vivienneprince/VideoGameSales).

 <br>

-This is a time series sentiment vs price data visualization I put together for our project:
+Here are a couple :

 <img src="images/cryptograph1.jpeg?raw=true"/>